Our recommended toddler sleep solution

 It sounds like your toddler is certainly taking his time to adjust to being out of the safety sleep.
 I am assuming that at bedtime he is moving around and standing up, and this is one of the key reasons it’s taking so long to go to sleep.

-If you think he is too old to start using something that keeps him in one place, then I recommend you use a toddler sleeping bag.
-This would mean you don’t need any blankets and he will stay warm all night, no matter where in his cot he ends up.
-Sleeping bags also are a great sleep association as I mentioned above – you put him in, and he knows it’s sleep time.
+Given his movement, he is also likely to be waking up cold and standing up when he wakes.
+These issues can make resettling more difficult, as a child will be fully awake.
+I recommend you use a toddler sleeping bag or a toddler sleeping suit.d This would mean you don’t need any blankets and he will stay warm all night, no matter where in his cot he ends up.
+Sleeping bags & suits are also are a great sleep association as I mentioned above – you put him in, and he knows it’s sleep time.

 Dummy use